mcfefa/CMML-diversity/src/04_revision-analysis/Triana_et_al_slingshot_pseudotime/README.md

-Projection of our samples to reference maps in Triana et al., Single-cell proteo-genomic reference maps of the hematopoietic system enable the purification and massive profiling of precisely defined cell states.
-Nature Immunology (2021). https://doi.org/10.1038/s41590-021-01059-0
+"project_pseudotime_slingshot.R" projects our samples to reference maps in "Triana et al., Single-cell proteo-genomic reference maps of the hematopoietic system enable the purification and massive profiling of precisely defined cell states.
+Nature Immunology (2021). https://doi.org/10.1038/s41590-021-01059-0"